semantic-developer/SemanticDeveloper/README.md

   - Restart ends the current process and starts a fresh session in the same workspace.

 - Clear Log clears both the on‑screen log and the underlying editor document; it does not affect the session.

+- Prompts button (bottom-right toolbar):
+  - Lists every markdown prompt file in `$CODEX_HOME/prompts` (defaults to `~/.codex/prompts`).
+  - Selecting a prompt sends `/filename.md` through the active session—exactly like typing it in the CLI—without leaving the UI.
+  - Prompts are sorted alphabetically; create or edit them directly on disk.

 ## MCP Servers Panel